maxux/memory/README.md

 # memory
-linux memory usage based on /proc/
+Linux memory usage based on /proc/

+# binary
+The binary directory contains a C-written version